Playwrighting Dramatists Guild

 A Servant of Two Masters

-A servant from Bergamo finds himself in Venice serving a woman from Turino who is pretending to be her brother.
+A servant from Bergamo finds himself in Venice serving a woman from Turino who is pretending to be her own brother.
 A series of even more complicated events makes him also the servant of her lover who doesn't know she is in Venice dressed as her dead brother, whom he killed in Turino.
 Chaos ensues.

 A translation from the Venetian and Italian created for a production in California.
 I stuck very close to Goldoni's dialogue in most cases, while also giving the characters an American tone that places them in social classes recognizable to modern audiences.